 Study guides will be provided for each chapter.
 These study guides will be submitted ONLY in Microsoft Word format.
 Study guides will be delivered to students via Moodle.
 Students may use the textbook or any other resource available to determine the correct answers or to fill out/explain concepts on the study guides.
+Every single question/idea answered on a study guide needs to be put into your own words.
 Study guides for each chapter are to be filled out and submitted into the Moodle "Drop Boxes."
 You are REQUIRED to fill out study guides before taking chapter quizzes.
 Once you have submitted the study guide for a chapter, a quiz will open.
 Take the quiz and, when you are ready, the exam should be open for you to take.
 Remember, you need to proceed through the material in the following order for each unit of this course: